X-rayLaser/multi-directional-mdrnn/README.md

 [1] A. Graves, S. Ferńandez, and J. Schmidhuber.
 Multidimensional recurrent neural networks.

 [2] A. Graves and J. Schmidhuber.
 Offline Handwriting Recognition with Multidimensional Recurrent Neural Networks.

+# Support

+If you find this repository useful, consider starring it by clicking at the ★ button.
+It would be much appreciated.